bruvellu/terebratalia-wnts/wnt.md

 <!--Wnt profiling-->

 We detect high levels of *wnt4* and *wntA* transcripts maternally loaded in the unfertilized oocyte (@fig:profiling).
-Other Wnt genes, such as *wnt5*, *wnt6*, and *wnt16*, are also expressed in the oocytes, but at lower levels.
+Other Wnt genes are expressed, such as *wnt1b*, *wnt5*, *wnt6*, and *wnt16*, but at lower levels.
 The remaining Wnt ligands are barely detected at this stage.

 The Wnt landscape changes at the late blastula stage (19h) when there is a concerted upregulation of *wnt1*, *wnt8*, *wnt10* and *wnt16* in the embryo